Pearl Cleage: Career

-Pearl Cleage always knew she wanted to be a writer and has maintained her career for 40 years.
+Cleage always knew she wanted to be a writer, and has maintained her career for 40 years.
 She has made contributions to the literary world through several mediums as a playwright, essayist, novelist and poet.
 She takes pride in her ability to write across different genres and enjoys doing so.
 Prior to pursuing a career in creative writing, in the 1970s, she was the press secretary and speechwriter for Maynard Jackson, Atlanta's first Black mayor.
 However, she felt constrained in this role as a writer because she was writing the thoughts of someone else.
 This dissatisfaction prompted her to leave this job and pursue becoming an author.

 Cleage has held positions at multiple theaters and institutions; from 1986 to 1991, Cleage was a Cosby Endowed Chair professor at Spelman College in Atlanta, Georgia.
 She was dubbed the Playwright in Residence at Spelman in 1991.
 She also spent some time teaching at Smith College.
 Cleage holds positions as the Playwright in Residence and artistic director of the Just Us Theater Company.
 In 2013, Cleage became the Playwright in Residence at the Alliance Theatre in Atlanta through the National Playwright Residency Program funded by the Andrew W. Mellon Foundation and administered by HowlRound.
 The initial three-year term was renewed for an additional three years in 2016.
 Cleage is documenting her residency with frequent writings in the HowlRound journal.